 Comprehensive Sickness Insurance (“CSI”) would usually mean holding a European Health Insurance Card of a private health insurance policy.
 Whilst there is a requirement for permanent residence applications for EEA citizens coming to the UK as either a student or a self-sufficient person to prove that they have had CSI in place for at least five years, the Government has confirmed that evidence of CSI is not required for the Settled Status Scheme.
 The UK has decided, as a matter of domestic policy, that the main requirement for eligibility under the settlement scheme will be continuous residence in the UK.

-Provided the UK leaves the EU on the 29 March 2019, permanent residence applications will cease to exist, having been replaced by the Settled Status Scheme.
+When the UK leaves the EU, permanent residence applications will cease to exist, having been replaced by the Settled Status Scheme.
 As such, to continue paying for CSI would no longer to a requirement for EEA students in order to obtain pre settled status or settled status.
 However, given the uncertain nature of negotiations between the UK and the EU at present, it may be advisable to continue to pay CSI until the ‘waiver’ of this prior requirement has been confirmed in law in both a deal and no-deal scenario.

 EEA citizens will continue to be able to access NHS services as they do now until 30 June 2021 (31 December 2020 if no deal) regardless of having made an application for settled or pre-settled status.
 Those who apply to the EU Settlement Scheme successfully will have access beyond this date if granted either settled status or pre-settled status.